Bifurcations of twisted solutions in a continuum limit for the Kuramoto model on nearest neighbor graphs: Linear Eigenvalue Problem

-{ On the other hand, when $q=0$, the zero eigenvalue of the linear operator $\L$ is always simple and the remaining eigenvalues are negative or positive, depending on $\cos\sigma$ is positive or negative, as shown in Appendix~A. Thus, no bifurcation of the solutions \eqref{eqn:tsol} with $q=0$ occurs in the CL \eqref{eqn:csys}.
+for some $\ell\in\Nset$, then $\L$ has a zero eigenvalue of geometric multiplicity three when $\sigma=0$, and a simple zero and a pair of purely imaginary eigenvalues when $\sigma\neq 0$ and $\chi_2(\kappa;\ell,q)\neq 0$, so that a bifurcation may occur in the CL \eqref{eqn:csys}. { On the other hand, when $q=0$, the zero eigenvalue of the linear operator $\L$ is always simple and the remaining eigenvalues are negative or positive, depending on whether $\cos\sigma$ is positive or negative, as shown in Appendix~A. Thus, no bifurcation of the solutions \eqref{eqn:tsol} with $q=0$ occurs in the CL \eqref{eqn:csys}.
 Henceforth we only consider the case of $q\in\Nset$. }

 Let

 We have

 Let $\{\zeta_j\}_{j=1}^\infty$ be a strictly increasing sequence consisting of all $\zeta=\zeta_j>0$, $j\in\Nset$, that satisfy